RazorTwig/PersonalLFMScrobbler/README.md

 	- e.g. Plain White T's, "1, 2, 3, 4", 8/12 9:40

 ## Config file (config.toml)
 This file is required for correct operation of the program.
+It comes with config-empty.toml.
+This should be renamed to config.toml and modified as defined below.

 ### Sections
 - DEFAULTS (Required)